EsaLongs/EESM6000C_CL/Lab_3/Fir/README.md

 It seems that this board doesn't have enough ports because we set tap ram and data ram as output module, which add additional hundreds of ports.
 ![utilization](png/utilization.png)

+The detail reports are in the `lab3_vivado` dictionary, you can copy it to vivado and open as a project.

 ## Notes
 ### **Scalability**:
 We have following parameters can be set: